 11-17 June 2022

-Six writers are participating in a one week writing residency at our unique location at Cape Cleveland, south of Townsville.
+Six writers participated in a one week writing residency at our unique location at Cape Cleveland, south of Townsville.

-This unique experience is a collaboration of arts and sciences focusing on the unique asset of the Great Barrier Reef.
-Sponsored by AIMS and the Foundation for Australian Literary Studies, the residency seeks to foster writing that includes traditional owner perspectives, notions of place, the environment, the reef or issues of climate change.
+This experience was a collaboration of arts and sciences focusing on the unique asset of the Great Barrier Reef.
+Sponsored by AIMS and the Foundation for Australian Literary Studies, the residency fostered writing that included traditional owner perspectives, notions of place, the environment, the reef or issues of climate change.

-Learn more at the Foundation for Australian Literary Studies website
+Learn more about the residency at the Foundation for Australian Literary Studies website

 AIMS 50th Anniversary Trail Run